 Puy Lentil Ragu Lasagne

 The lentils add a nutty, rich flavour and meaty texture to the base of this lasagne.
 Make double the ragu so you can either freeze it for another day or add it to pasta later in the week.
+You can find this and more delicious plant-based recipe from our brand new Simple Plant-based Cookbook, available from Amazon soon.

 1 hour 40 minutes